Xubu6/mlb_pitch_data/README.md

 }
 ```

+You can double check that the database is connected by running `python manage.py inspectdb`, which should provide you Schema information if the db is connected.

 Once the app is connected to the database, we have to create and run the necessary migrations (in the root app directory):

 * `python manage.py makemigrations`
 * `python manage.py migrate`

-Once the migrations have completed, the server can be started using:
+Once the migrations have completed, the server can be started from the `/app` directory using:

 `python manage.py runserver`

 The app should now be running at `http://localhost:8000`.